-What does annual compensation mean?
-(And 9 more up-to-date FAQ on employee compensation in the US)
+What does annual compensation mean? (and 9 more up-to-date FAQ on employee compensation in the US)

 The most frequently asked questions about annual compensation and salary in the US